bilaltariq/Cloud-Source-Challenge/README.md

 # How to set up and run the data pipeline?
 Clone the Git repository; run pip install -r requirement.txt to download all libraries.
 After that run execute main.py.
 Ensure that 'sales_data.csv' is available in the Inputs folder (it is present by default).

 The program fetches data from all sources, stores it in SQLite3, and provides a list of queries for user selection (see "Query Result" section).
 Type 'exit' to exit the program.
+In order to see data schema, you can download SQLite3 UI (Link to download: https://sqlitebrowser.org/dl/), open the 'Database/primary.db' file and you can query all tables.

 # Code Structure